tczajka/octal-games/README.md

 ## Mistakes found in other people's results

+In Winning Ways game locator:
+* .27 should map to .26 (rather than .06).

-Achim Flammenkamp's tables claim that games 0.161 and 0.36 are equivalent.
+Achim Flammenkamp's tables claim that games .161 and .36 are equivalent.
 They certainly seem equivalent.
 However, they are different!
 The first difference is at heap size 519.